pranay-aggarwal/Smart-MCQ-Solver/README.md

 ## 5. Evaluation Metric
 **MAP@3** — top-3 ranked predictions per question; score = 1.0 (rank 1), 0.5 (rank 2), 1/3 (rank 3), 0 otherwise, averaged over all questions.

+## 6. Live Demo
+The best-performing model from this project (a custom BiLSTM + Transformer architecture trained from scratch) is deployed as an interactive Hugging Face Space, allowing users to input a question and five answer options and receive ranked model predictions in real time.
+Try it here: [MCQ Scratch Solver](https://huggingface.co/spaces/pranay-aggarwal/mcq-scratch-solver).
+The trained model weights and configuration are also hosted separately on the Hugging Face Model Hub: [mcq-scratch-lstm-transformer](https://huggingface.co/pranay-aggarwal/mcq-scratch-lstm-transformer).